ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

     Figure 1: Method that takes arguments and returns a value

-You will not write your own methods until Unit 5, but you should be able to trace through method calls like below.
-Notice that the **return statement** in a method returns the value that is indicated in the return type back to the calling method.
-The calling method must save or use or print that value.
+We will save a deeper discussion of actually writing getters and other methods until Unit 5 but for the AP progress checks for this unit you should be able to trace through method calls like the ones below.
+Notice that the **return statement** in a method returns the value and it must match declared return type of the method.
+The calling method must then do something useful with that value.

 |Exercise| **Check your understanding**